afrahimi/AERO_Console/README.md

 | test.mas | Mass File | Root*
 | test.run | Run File | Root*
 *Root is where the main executable file is stored

 So, it is really important to move files to another location or rename them after you are done working with the test.avl or test.mass or test.run files.
-Otherwise, the prog
+Otherwise, the program will override the existing files and you may lose your work.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyMTYyMzI0MCwtMTM5NDI4NjIyMCwtMT
+eyJoaXN0b3J5IjpbMjExMjI0Mjc1MSwtMTM5NDI4NjIyMCwtMT
 A2MDk3Mzk4NywtNzM4MjMzMjE5LC0xOTM0MDk0NDAyLDEyNDk3
 NTQ4NzEsNzI4NzIzMDU0XX0=
 -->